Sample efficient likelihood-free inference for virus dynamics with different types of experiments: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the Finnish Center for Artificial Intelligence (FCAI).
 The project was initiated at iTHEMS RIKEN while Yingying Xu was supported by the SPDR program at RIKEN, Japan.
-Computational resources were provided by the CSC – IT Center for Science, Finland, through access to the Puhti supercomputing infrastructure.
-We thank Professor Jukka Corander and Professor Catherine Beauchemin for valuable discussions.
-We are also grateful to Professor Catherine Beauchemin and Dr. Christian Quirouette for explaining the problem and kindly providing the data and simulator from their earlier work.
+The research process was supported by the Finnish Center for Artificial Intelligence (FCAI).
+The author thanks Ulpu Remes for helping with classifier design and valuable discussions; Enrico Rinaldi for great support and initial discussions; Catherine Beauchemin and Christian Quirouette for explaining the problem, kindly sharing data and the simulator from their earlier work; Catherine Beauchemin for valuable comments; Henri Pesonen for helpful comments; and Jukka Corander for great support and valuable discussions.
+Computational resources were provided by CSC – IT Center for Science, Finland, via the Puhti supercomputing infrastructure.

 \textit{Disclosure statement:} \\No potential conflict of interest is reported by the authors